get a quote

 The first fix involves essential structural work.
 This includes:

 • Building the Framework: Erecting the walls, floors, and roof of the extension.
+This will differ depending on the style, for example, a flat roof extension usually costs less than a pitched roof extension.

 • Core Systems: Installing necessary electrical wiring, plumbing, and heating systems.